unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Bite_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 8 (1d10 + 3) piercing damage plus 3 (1d6) lightning damage.

-**_Lightning Breath (Recharge 5–6)_**.
+**_Shock Breath (Recharge 5–6)_**.
 The dragon exhales lightning in a 30-foot line that is 5 feet wide.
 Each creature in that line must make a DC 12 Dexterity saving throw, taking 22 (4d10) lightning damage on a failed save, or half as much damage on a successful one.

 ##### Green Dragon